 One hazard of clicking links in phishing emails is ransomware.

-Ransomware can be installed by clicking a malicious link or visiting a website which installs software on the victim’s computer.
-The ransomware then either locks out access to the user’s files or threatens to publish the data unless a ransom is paid.
+A user can install ransomware by clicking a malicious link or visiting a website that installs software on the victim’s computer.
+The ransomware then either locks out access to the user’s files or threatens to publish the data unless they pay a ransom.

 What it comes down to is this: never click on a link in an email.

 If the email claims to require action on your part, find the actual website address for the company and retrieve their customer service contact information from that site.
 Call them.
 They’ll know if any action is actually required on your part for a supposed security breach or account change.